DavisChappins/AZTurnpoints/README.md

 # AZTurnpoints
-This is a list of turnpoints for Arizona, focused around Estrella and El Tiro.
+This is a list of turnpoints for Arizona, focused around Estrella and El Tiro, but extending into California, Nevada, Utah, and New Mexico.
 For a detailed step by step walkthrough, see
 https://docs.google.com/presentation/d/1pMjyXVpgSP-2waq6FuD5_nyMrU_6ApVSMYG6YpMSBvM/edit?usp=sharing